imgeng/image-cdn-wordpress/readme.txt

 = Can I use this plugin if my site is not yet on the public internet? =

 If the CDN cannot contact your server over the internet, it will not be able to serve your content.
 You can configure the plugin, but you should leave it disabled until your site is publicly accessible.
 Some CDNs, like [ImageEngine](https://imageengine.io/?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine) support fetching assets from behind password-protected sites and other origins like AWS S3.
 These options may work for sites that are not publicly accessible.

+= How do I obtain a free ImageEngine trial =

+To get started with ImageEngine you need to [sign up for an account](https://imageengine.io/signup?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine).
+Then you'll be provided with a unique CDN hostname to use with this plugin.
+The trial is free for 60 days, and can be cancelled anytime.

 == Upgrade Notice ==